OverShifted/OverShifted.github.io/_posts/2021-08-28-cracking-river-raid.md

 And this is how I managed to crack the game by changing its assembly code, in a way that I will never lose the game.

 ## Getting started
-To follow this guide, you are going to need the Stella emulator and the River Raid ROM.
-Which you can find [here](https://stella-emu.github.io/downloads.html) and [here](http://www.atarimania.com/game-atari-2600-vcs-river-raid_s6826.html).
+To follow this guide, you are going to an emulator to *emulate* a real Atari device and the River Raid ROM (RRR? :) file.
+I've decided to use the [Stella emulator](https://stella-emu.github.io) and I found a copy of the ROM file [here](http://www.atarimania.com/game-atari-2600-vcs-river-raid_s6826.html).

 Now, run Stella and find the downloaded ROM file (It is probably a `.zip` file), you should see something like this: